-- 360. SHRI N. C. SEKHAR: WiH the Minister of COMMERCE AND INDUSTRY be pleased to state: - (a) whether it is a fact that the Birlas have obtained a loan of about \$19 million from the United States of America for setting up an Aluminium Plant in Uttar Pradesh; - (b) if so, who are the parties that have agreed to give the loan; and
+360. SHRI N. C. SEKHAR: the Minister of Commerce and Indus-TRY be pleased to state:

+- (a) whether it is a fact that the Birlas have obtained a loan of about from the United States \$19 million of America for setting up an Aluminium Plant in Uttar Pradesh; - (b) if so, who are the parties that have agreed to give the loan; and